- Out of 80 marks annual examination, 68 marks weightage is for theory and 12 marks weightage is for practical based questions.

 • Practical / Laboratory work should be done throughout the year as it carries a weightage of 5 marks towards the final result.

-So, before starting with the new session, students must be well aware about the latest CBSE syllabus.
+Before starting with the new session, students must be well aware of the latest CBSE syllabus.

 Find below the complete syllabus for CBSE Class 10 Science:

 CBSE Class 10 Science Unit wise Weightage

 World of Living